 Hannah is always trying to further educate herself through travel, wine, art, music and by surrounding herself with the most talented people she can find.
 She is an accomplished chef and restaurateur who leads by example and runs top notch, professional and efficient establishments.

-Hannah lives in Steamboat with her husband and three children where she enjoys hiking, the outdoors, traveling, cooking, drinking wine, and spending time with her family and their dog.
+Hannah lives in Steamboat with her husband and three children, where she enjoys the outdoors, traveling, good food, wine and spending time with her family and their dog, David Bowie.

 Born and raised in Minneapolis, Joe started his cooking career at the young age of 14, working his way through the ranks.
 Joe’s unwavering interest in making food look as beautiful as it tastes led him to getting serious about his craft, attending Le Cordon Bleu (LCB) and graduating at the top of his 2005 class.
 After LCB, Joe turned his culinary talents toward fine dining, training under James Beard award-winning Chef Tim McKee and award-winning Chef Landon Schoenfeld.
 Chef Landon gets all the credit for nurturing Joe’s passion and sparking his drive to constantly grow and learn.
 His passion for food and travel took Joe across Asia, where he had the unique opportunity to train under a former Chef for the Royal Family of Thailand.